Keksoj/sorting-colours/README.md

 The main documentation for this exercise has been [wikipedia's article on binary heaps](https://www.wikiwand.com/en/Binary_heap).

+## A bit about quicksort

+Quicksort consists in using the last value of the list as a *pivot* and sort values left and right of it.
+Both newly created lists will be split around their own pivot, and so on until there is nothing left to split.

 ## About the colours

 I discovered Termion's [rainbow example](https://github.com/redox-os/termion/blob/master/examples/rainbow.rs) and found out a nice way of displaying RGB colours in a terminal: